Listening is a form of mindfulness. When you listen deeply, you are present, and that presence can transform the experience. Eckhart Tolle.

 Choose undisturbed clarity

 As mentioned earlier, mindful listening can come in many forms.
 It doesn’t have to be all about processing negative energy.
 In an article on Radio Art, Giota Eftaxia notes, “Especially during the period of Romanticism (1798-1837), the prevailing opinion was that nature is the mirror of soul.”
-There are many articles espousing the benefits of the sounds of nature.
-Feel free to visit this article on Medicinal Media if you are interested in discovering more.
+This article on Medicinal Media also espouses some of the benefits of the sounds of nature.
+Feel free to visit if you are interested in discovering more.

 Greatfruit Zen Mind Logo